A Cubic Regularization Approach for Finding Local Minimax Points in Nonconvex Minimax Optimization: Convergence and Iteration Complexity of Cubic-LocalMinimax

-Based on Proposition \ref{prop: lyapunov}, we obtain the following global convergence rate of Cubic-GDA to a second-order stationary point of $\Phi$.
+Based on Proposition \ref{prop: lyapunov_cubic}, we obtain the following global convergence rate of Cubic-LocalMinimax to a second-order stationary point of $\Phi$.
 Throughout, we adopt the following standard measure of second-order stationary introduced in \cite{Nesterov2006}.

 Intuitively, a smaller $\mu(x)$ means that the point $x$ is closer to being second-order stationary.